demisto/content/Packs/GmailSingleUser/Integrations/GmailSingleUser/README.md

 ## Application Authorization Flow

-To allow Cortex XSOAR to access Gmail, the user has to approve the Demisto App using an OAuth 2.0 authorization flow.
-Follow these steps to authorize the Demisto app in Gmail.
+To allow Cortex XSOAR to access Gmail, the user has to approve the Cortex XSOAR App using an OAuth 2.0 authorization flow.
+Follow these steps to authorize the Cortex XSOAR app in Gmail.

 1. Create and save an integration instance of the Gmail Single User integration.
 Do not fill in the *Auth Code* field, this will be obtained in the next steps.
 2. To obtain the **Auth Code** run the following command in the playground: ***!gmail-auth-link***.
 Access the link you receive to authenticate your Gmail account.